 FDA Approved Thermometer: The global infrared thermometer market is going to witness growth in 2020.
-This pandemic has resulted in a spike in demand for several medical devices, which include a contactless thermometer, monitoring devices for adult infrared thermometers, medical ventilators along with the non contact thermometer.
+This pandemic has resulted in a spike in demand for several medical devices, which include contactless thermometers, monitoring devices for adult infrared thermometers, medical ventilators along with non-contact thermometers.

 - 1 FDA approved infrared thermometer made in USA

 - 2 FDA approved thermometer